The Beginner’s Guide to Different Whisky Types

 • It must be distilled to less than 94.4% ABV and aged in oak barrels of 700 litres or less for at least three years

-• No additives are allowed other than E150a caramel colour (which is solely for colour and does not affect the taste)
+• No additives are allowed other than E150a caramel colour (which is solely for colour and does not affect the taste) and water.

 • The spirit must be a minimum of 40% ABV when bottled.